Super Bowl XXVI: Broadcasting

+Following the game was a 60 Minutes interview with future President Bill and Hillary Clinton and an episode of 48 Hours.

 Super Bowl XXVI was telecast in over 100 countries around the world, including Australia (Network Ten), Canada (CTV), Mexico (Canal 13) and the United Kingdom (Channel 4).

-"Willing and Able" by Prince was used in a video montage during the closing credits of CBS' coverage.
+In popular culture

-Following the game was a 60 Minutes interview with future President Bill and Hillary Clinton and an episode of 48 Hours.
-Super Bowl XXVI was featured in the episode of The Simpsons entitled "Lisa the Greek", which aired three days prior to the game and correctly predicted that Washington would win.
+Super Bowl XXVI was featured in the episode of The Simpsons entitled "Lisa the Greek", which aired three days prior to the game, and correctly predicted that Washington would win.